Language lessons across Australia & New Zealand

 Skype, Google Meet or Zoom Online 1-to-1 (Individual) General or Business Japanese

-Our native speaker qualified Japanese language teachers can train you and your colleagues at your office or home at a time to suit you.
-Classes can be any day of the week (even weekends) in the morning, afternoon or evening.
-In certain circumstances, if your home or office is not available, you can take your classes at the trainer's office.
-Course books are provided.
+You and your group can be trained by our native speaker qualified Japanese teachers and can meet at your place of work or home at a time that works best for you.
+Tutorials can take place any day of the week, including weekends, and can be scheduled for the morning, afternoon or evening.
+If your home or office is not fitting for you, you can attend the lesson at the teacher's offices.
+You will be provided with all relevant lesson materials.
 Enquire now about our Japanese Courses or Take A Free Japanese Level Test

 Skype, Google Meet or Zoom Online Group (Closed or Open) General or Business Japanese

-Those wishing to learn Japanese in groups of two or more together (Two-to-One Japanese Lessons or Small Group In-Company Japanese Lessons) can sign up for our group classes.
-All students must be at nearly the same level of Japanese proficiency, have the same needs from the language and be able to study at the same time and place as the others.
-Bookings must be made for all students simultaneously.
-Listen & Learn does not propose group sizes of more than 6-8 people, but In-Company Taster Japanese Lessons can occur with up to 12 people.
+Two or more people can benefit studying Japanese together as these Japanese lessons are also offered to groups (Two-to-One Japanese Lessons or Small Group In-Company Japanese Lessons).
+Every student must have the same degree of knowledge of the language, the same business or language needs and the ability to study at the same time and place as everybody else.
+The booking has to be made for all students simultaneously.
+Listen & Learn does not advocate group sessions of more than 6-8 people, though Taster Japanese Lessons can be experienced by up to 12 people.
 Enquire now about our Japanese Courses or Take A Free Japanese Level Test

 Top Tips For…